Thursday, 14 November 2024

 ECCLESIOLOGY Part 2 - ECCLESIOLOGY HAS A PURPOSE

 I have pioneered a church (Williamstown, Victoria).
-I also served as a state church-planting director for the Tasmanian Assemblies of God.
+I have also served as a state church-planting director for the Tasmanian Assemblies of God.
 But over time I became increasingly concerned with helping existing churches.
 My last pastorate, where I was a senior pastor for twenty-nine years, had had two previous senior pastors.
 I finished up my time there with the intention of making sure it was ready for its fourth senior pastor.
-Since concluding my charge at Legana, I am now doing what I can to help pastors who take on an established church.
-This something I have been concerned about for some time.
+Since concluding my charge at Legana, I am now doing what I can to help other pastors who take on an established church.
+This is something I have been concerned about for some time.
 While there are challenges in pioneering a church, there are different challenges involved in taking on an established church — both for its new pastor, and its congregation (and especially for its staff).
 I admire church-planters; but, I really admire pastors who succeed another pastor and lead that church into sustained growth.
 After years of observing pastors who have successfully taken on an established church, I have noticed that there is always certain things they do which make it even more successful.
 While some denominational leaders are calling for increased church-planting, I’m calling for church-regeneration!

 This is why ecclesiology is important because if someone is going to attempt to pastor and lead an established church, it is important to have an understanding of biblical ecclesiology.
 That is, it is important to understand what the church is - based on how the bible describes it.
 Here are the foundational points of ecclesiology that are essential for revitalising an established church: